 Want to become a better marketer?
 Today, we’ll be looking at the truth of Google Analytics 4 (GA4).
 We’ll answer the question ‘what can GA4 do for you?’
 We’ll also try to reduce some of the false beliefs that many people have relating to GA4.

-Ultimately, we’ll show what you need to know as a marketer to build a successful (and compliant) data strategy.
+Ultimately, we’ll show what you need to know as a marketer to build a successful (and fully GDPR compliant) data collection strategy.
 You’ll get better data so that you can boost your ROI.
 So, let’s dive in!

 This is a write up of the talk given by Zach Randall at GA4ward MKII.
 You can find his slides here, and the recording is below too:

 Six months ago, a very large company came to us wanting to use our platform to solve their measurement challenges.
 Ultimately, ListenLayer took its entire measurement strategy and implemented it end to end.
 The client had a successful engagement and things went well.
 At the end of the process, they asked for help migrating to GA4.

 We flipped a switch, pressed a couple of buttons, and the data started flowing into GA4.
 ListenLayer carried out all the testing ourselves.
 We used the preview tool, checked the network calls, and made sure data was going into GA4.
 Unfortunately, when we jumped back into GA4 a week later, things hadn’t quite gone to plan.

 Our events table didn’t look like the image above.
 But there wasn’t any clear reason why.
 We were certain that we were getting the right data.
 After all, we saw the data in our testing.
 We decided to wait a little longer to see if the data was just delayed.
 We waited a week and still, nothing was showing up.
 By now, the client was getting a little antsy.